"a future full of hope" (jer 29:11)

 While evangelizing in Philippi, St. Paul was harassed by a girl who had a spirit of fortune-telling and made a lot of money by predicting the future.
 Annoyed, Paul took authority, "and said to the spirit, 'In the name of Jesus Christ I command you, come out of her!'
 Then and there the spirit left her" (Acts 16:18).
 For this, Paul and Silas were brutally flogged and thrown into prison.
 Their future looked bleak.

 However, Paul and Silas didn't worry about what the future held in store for them.
 Rather, they focused on praising God in the present.
-They praised up an earthquake, converted their jailer and his household, and walked away in freedom (Acts 16:25-34).
+They praised through an earthquake, converted their jailer and his household, and walked away in freedom (Acts 16:25-34).

 Prayer: Lord, "I will worship at Your holy temple and give thanks to Your name" (Ps 138:2).